Eva-Claire/streamflix_recommender_system/README.md

 The `HybridModel` class integrates collaborative filtering and content-based filtering using a weighted average to provide hybrid recommendations with user ratings guiding the process.
 After training both models, the system generates and prints a list of recommended movies based on user input.
 The hybrid model with a collab weight of 0.5 produces an RMSE of `1.25`.
 Different collaborative filtering weights are tested to determine their impact on the hybrid model's performance. starting from 0.2 up to 0.8, the RMSE values decrease indicating improved prediction accuracy.
 With a weight of `0.2` the RMSE is `1.2559` and with a weight of `0.4` it slightly improves to `1.2523`.
 The RMSE significantly drops to `1.1263` with a weight of `0.6` and further decreases to `1.1221` with a weight of `0.8`.
 This suggests that higher collaborative filtering weight tends to enhance the model's accuracy leading to lower prediction errors and helps in identifying the most effective balance between collaborative and content-based filtering.

+### Deployment
+Streamlit is a Python library used to create web applications for data science projects.
+In this case, streamlit is used to build an interactive movie recommendation system.
+The app uses a collaborative filtering model based on the `SVD` (singular value decomposition) algorithm from the Surprise library trained on user-movie ratings.
+Key features include displaying trending movies, personalized recommendations, movie search functionality and genre-based browsing.
+The app fetches movie posters from a TMDB API and attempts to show trailers using a YouTube API.
+The model demonstrates integration of machine learning models with a user-friendly interface including features like rating movies, receiving personalized recommendations and exploring movies by genre.

 ### Conclusion
 The collaborative filtering model with an RMSE of 0.86 outperforms the hybrid model, which shows higher RMSE, suggesting that emphasizing collaborative filtering in a hybrid approach yields better accuracy and recommendation quality.